 Is it true that work email addresses are not considered personal data?
 This question has been quite common lately.
 The straightforward response is that work email addresses indeed qualify as personal data.
 If you can ascertain the identity of an individual, whether directly or indirectly (even within a professional context), the General Data Protection Regulation (GDPR) will still be applicable.

 An individual’s work email address typically contains their first and last name, along with information about their place of employment.
 For instance, an email address in the format of email@example.com is regarded as personal data under GDPR.
 However, if it is a generic business email address, such as firstname.lastname@example.org, it does not fall into the category of personal data.

-So, do you need to obtain consent for business-to-business marketing?
-No, not always.
-There are six lawful bases for processing data under the GDPR which cover your business interests.
-These are:
+Do you have to seek consent for business-to-business marketing?
+Well, not necessarily.
+There are six legitimate grounds for data processing according to the GDPR, and these encompass your business-related interests.
+These include:

 Recital 47 of the GDPR states that “The processing of personal data for direct marketing purposes may be regarded as carried out for a legitimate interest”.
 However, if you intend to rely on legitimate interest rather than consent, you will need to apply the following three-part test: